Iowa Highway 191

 Iowa Highway 191 (Iowa 191) is a highway in western Iowa.
 It runs for 22.65 mi in a north–south direction.
-For its entire length, Iowa 191 closely parallels Mosquito Creek and a line of the BNSF Railway.
+For its entire length, Iowa 191 closely parallels Mosquito Creek and the Bayard Subdivision of the BNSF Railway.
 Iowa 191 begins at Interstate 880 north of Neola and ends at Iowa Highway 37 in Earling.
 Previously, it began at U.S. Highway 6 in Council Bluffs until 1981, and the city limits of Council Bluffs until July 1, 2003.
 This old segment of highway ran through Underwood and Neola, and is now Pottawattamie County Road G8L.

 Route description

 Iowa Highway 191 begins at exit 28 of Interstate 880 (I-880) north of Neola in Pottawattamie County.
 This interchange is about 1 mi west of the eastern end of I-880 at Interstate 80.
 Iowa 191 travels north for 1/2 mi and enters Harrison County.
 Five miles (5 mi) north of the county line, Iowa 191 enters the small town of Persia.
-Through Persia, Iowa 191 is called Railway Street, because the highway runs parallel to a BNSF Railway line.
+Through Persia, Iowa 191 is called Railway Street, because the highway runs parallel to the BNSF Railway Bayard Subdivision.

 North of Persia, Iowa 191 enters Shelby County.
 Three miles (3 mi) north of the county line, Iowa 191 intersects Iowa Highway 44 just south of Portsmouth.
 North of Portsmouth, the highway enters Panama, which was originally known as Crandall's Station in the 1880s.
-Southwest of Earling, Iowa 191 and Mosquito Creek part ways; up to this point Iowa 191 had paralleled the creek as well as the rail line.
+Southwest of Earling, Iowa 191 and Mosquito Creek part ways; up to this point Iowa 191 had paralleled the creek as well as the Bayard Sub.
 It enters Earling on the southwest side of town and ends at an intersection with Iowa Highway 37 and Shelby County Road M16.